clementantonyk/Rule-Engine-with-AST/README.md

 **Make sure that IDE is Installed and Opened**

+ 1. Open The Terminal

- 1. Clone the repository by using the command
+ 2. Clone the repository by using the command

      ```
       git clone https://github.com/clementantonyk/Rule-Engine-with-AST.git
      ```

- 2. Navigate to the project directory:
+ 3. Navigate to the project directory:

     ```
     cd Rule-Engine-with-AST
     ```
-3. Run ```RuleEngineApplication.java```
+4. Run ```RuleEngineApplication.java```

 ## Usage